gjanco/mezmo-dd-marketplace/README.md

 The [Marketplace](https://app.datadoghq.com/marketplace) can be accessed from the Integrations tab in the Datadog app.

 **How does pricing work?**\
-Datadog Partners can list their integration in the Marketplace using one of the following pricing options. **Note**: All integration purchases begin with a 14-day free trial.
+Datadog Partners can list their integration in the Marketplace using one of the following pricing options. **Note**: Only Pro, Enterprise, and Developer Sandbox Datadog accounts can purchase Marketplace listings.
+If you have a potential customer interested in your offering that's currently in a Datadog trial or free account, please contact marketplace@datadog.com.

+All Marketplace purchases begin with a 14-day free trial.

 - **one_time:** Charges a single fee at the time of purchase, and no additional charges in the future.
 No metering/usage metric is required.